sivaratrisrinivas/BiteClub/README.md

 6. **Send challenges** when you're losing to motivate friends

 ### Behind the Scenes
-- **AI Vision**: Advanced AI analyzes your food photos and gives health scores based on nutrition, portion size, and cooking methods
+- **AI Vision**: Google Gemini analyzes your food photos and gives health scores (1-10) with detailed reasoning based on nutrition, portion size, and cooking methods
-- **Real-time Updates**: See when friends post new meals instantly
+- **Real-time Updates**: See when friends post new meals instantly (coming soon)
-- **Smart Challenges**: App suggests challenges when you're falling behind
+- **Smart Challenges**: App suggests challenges when you're falling behind (coming soon)
-- **Push Notifications**: Get notified about challenges, friend activity, and daily results
+- **Push Notifications**: Get notified about challenges, friend activity, and daily results (coming soon)

 ## What Makes It Viral?